prbretas/prbretas/README.md

 - 🤩 I’m interested in Music, Guitar, Games, Skateboarding, Surfing, Nature Trails and Mountain Hiking.
 - 💻 I have knowledge in HTML5, CSS3, JavaScript, React Native, JAVA, AdvPL, Frameworks, SQL, SCRUM, KANBAN.
 - 🌱 I’m currently learning AdvPL, Java, SQL and others things.
-- 💻 I graduated from the START tech course and the DEVinHouse course at SENAI/SC.
+- 💻 I graduated from the START Tech course by TOTVS and the DEVinHouse course at SENAI/SC.
-- 📊 I'm looking to collaborate on websites, webprojects, mobile and app projects.
+- 📊 I'm looking to collaborate on software development, websites, webprojects, mobile and app projects.
 - 📨 How to reach me: phrbretas@gmail.com

 ### Contact: